EDF is recognizing states, communities, and utilities that have publicly announced a goal of replacing all lead service lines in their jurisdiction.

 - 12 states have proactive policies to support community LSL replacement programs.

-- 15 communities have publicly set a goal of eliminating lead service lines on public and private property.
+- 42 communities and utilities have publicly set a goal of eliminating lead service lines on public and private property.

-- 21 communities have taken initial steps towards LSL replacement but have not set a public goal.
+- 20 communities and utilities have taken initial steps towards LSL replacement but have not set a public goal.

 - 3 communities have completed LSL replacement programs.